Frequently Asked Questions About

 Are ICF homes more energy efficient?

 Yes.
-ICF homes typically provide superior insulation performance, reduced air infiltration, and
+ICF homes provide 30-50% superior insulation performance, reduced air infiltration, and

 improved temperature consistency.
-Many homeowners experience lower heating and cooling
+ICF homeowners will experience lower heating and cooling

 costs compared to traditional construction methods.